 Be at peace and confident

 Be very relaxed about your involvement with Om and with all your spiritual disciplines.
 The moment anxiety enters, so does the ego and things are greatly hindered and even reversed.
 Just do as you do.
-Do not be careless or causal, but be careful and relaxed, confident in the blessing of God whose consciousness is embodied in the sacred Om.
+Do not be careless or casual, but be careful and relaxed, confident in the blessing of God whose consciousness is embodied in the sacred Om.
 It is better to do effective intonations of Om rather than just stacking up a lot of nervous, artificial intonations.

 You are yourself a part of God; nothing can change that.
 Have no fear or anxiety.
 Trust in God who will always be looking after you.
 And stay in tune with him by the constant japa of Om and the practice of regular meditation so he can silently guide you through your intuition.
 Live in God and be at peace and in joy.

 The swadhyaya (self-study) prescribed by Patanjali includes spiritual reading.
 I will never cease to bless the day I first read the Bhagavad Gita.
 The wise yogi reads the Gita daily and ponders its truths.
 The more he does so, the more he will understand as his mind is being continually purified and enlightened through daily meditation.
 Yogiraj Shyama Charan Lahiri Mahasaya required all his disciples to read the Gita each day of their life.
 The entire scripture is directed to the yogi, so all seven hundred verses speak to him.
 Without the principles found in the Gita I could never have persevered as a yogi.
 It is essential reading for those who want to persevere as a yogi and avoid the pitfalls of external life.

 The Bhagavad Gita is a kind of digest of the eleven principal upanishads, so it is good to read them as well, though nothing can substitute for daily Gita study, which should be made the yogi’s lifetime companion and guide.